cytoscape/cytoscape.js/documentation/md/collection/scratch.md

 ## Details

 This function is useful for storing temporary, possibly non-JSON data.
-Extensions &mdash; like layouts, renderers, and so on &mdash; use `ele.scratch()` namespaced on their registered name.
+Extensions --- like layouts, renderers, and so on --- use `ele.scratch()` namespaced on their registered name.
 For example, an extension named `foo` would use the namespace `'foo'`.

 If you want to use this function for your own app-level data, you can prefix the namespaces you use by underscore to avoid collisions with extensions.
 For example, using `ele.scratch('_foo')` in your app will avoid collisions with an extension named `foo`.